Edward Hall (archaeological scientist): Early life and education

-Edward Thomas Hall was born in London, the son of Walter D'Arcy Hall and Anne Madeleine Hall, he was educated at Eton College and New College, Oxford, where he received his DPhil in 1953.
-In 1943, he joined the RNVR as an ordinary seaman, serving in landing craft transporting commandos to France.
+Hall was born on 10 May 1924 in London, England, to Walter D'Arcy Hall and Anne Madeleine Hall.
+He was brought up at Shipton Court, a Jacobean manor house in Shipton-under-Wychwood, Oxfordshire.
+He was educated at Eton College, an all-boys public school in Berkshire.
+In 1943, he joined the Royal Naval Volunteer Reserve (RNVR) as an ordinary seaman, serving in landing craft transporting commandos to France.